-These baked chicken drumsticks are not only easy and very quick to make, but also versatile, you can change the flavors according to your mood or according to whatever you happen to have in your spice cabinet.
+They are not only easy and very quick to make but also versatile.
+You can change the flavors according to your mood or to whatever you happen to have in your spice cabinet.

-I have been making these baked drumsticks for years now and the recipe (if you can call this a recipe) really never disappoints.
+I’ve been making them for years now and the recipe (if you can call this a recipe) really never disappoints.
 When it comes to baked chicken it hardly gets any easier.

 How to season the chicken drumsticks or chicken legs?

-As mentioned above there are lots of possibilities when it comes to seasoning the chicken parts.
-For this blog post I chose my two most common ways of seasoning chicken drumsticks, one version with paprika and one version with curry powder.
+As mentioned above there are lots of possibilities when it comes to seasoning the poultry.
+For these baked chicken drumsticks, I chose my two most common ways of seasoning: one version with paprika and one with curry powder.

-Most of the times I simply season the chicken with a mixture of salt, pepper and paprika stirred with a little oil.
+Most of the time I simply use a mixture of salt, pepper, and paprika stirred with a little oil.
 I grew up eating chicken flavored this way, my grandmother never used any other spices.

 I prefer to use sunflower oil (like my grandma used to do), but you could definitely use olive oil instead.

-Place the chicken drumsticks, thighs or legs on a baking sheet lined with baking paper and bake in the preheated oven.
+- Place the drumsticks, thighs, or legs on a baking sheet lined with baking paper and bake in the preheated oven.

-The quantities indicated below are enough to coat 6 to 8 drumsticks, 4-6 chicken thighs or 4 whole chicken legs.
+- The quantities indicated below are enough to coat 6 to 8 drumsticks, 4-6 thighs or 4 whole legs/quarters.